fjvallarino/monomer/tasks.md

 Maybe postponed after release?
   - ZStack should set _weIsTopLayer based on used space
-  - Button should handle ReleaseBtn instead of Click (allow multi click)
+  - Reimplement containerIgnoreEmptyClick
+  - Box should allow setting size of children and ignore the rest
   - Check multiple resize when opening dialogs
   - Listview is not properly changing styles
     - Label needs to rebuild its glyphs if style/renderArea changes